liljencrantz/crush/README.md

 ### Types

-Crush comes with a variaty of types:
+Crush comes with a variety of types:

 * lists of any type,
-* dicts of any type,
+* dicts of any pair of types type, (Some types can not be used as keys!)
 * strings,
 * regular expressions,
 * globs,